unixunion/solace-provision/README.md

 This tool is subject to [SEMPv2 limitations](https://docs.solace.com/SEMP/SEMP-API-Versions.htm#SEMPv2).

+## Current Issues

+fetching paginated responses from certain appliance versions can result in a error about unparsable cursorQuery.

 ## Requirements and Assumptions

 * A Recent version of Solace PubSub 9.x+ or HW Appliance 8.x+.